Roscommon Arts Centre Resents RISK, Now thru Jan 31

 The Roscommon Arts Centre has two new productions coming up: RISK and A Skull in Connemara.

-Busy rehearsing for the last number of weeks, members of Roscommon County Youth Theatre ranging in age from 14 to 22 present one of their most challenging productions to date at Roscommon Arts Centre on Thursday 30th and Friday 31st January, 8pm.
+Busy rehearsing for the last number of weeks, members of Roscommon County Youth Theatre ranging in age from 14 to 22 present one of their most challenging productions to date at Roscommon Arts Centre tonight, 30th and Friday 31st January, 8pm.
 Following on from the success of Shannonside Arts & Entertainment Award for The Railway Children by John E Nesbit, RCYT are back for their 14th year with 'RISK', a production to keep you on the edge of your seats.

 Twenty members of Roscommon County Youth Theatre, school-goers from the county are putting on a production of 'Risk' by John Retallack at Roscommon Arts Centre under the direction of the Youth Theatre Director Catherine Simon.
 Some of the cast are youth theatre veterans having been involved in many previous productions whilst there are also new members in principal roles.
 Never previously performed in Ireland this play is very physical and dynamic and pushes the boundaries of conventional theatre, making us sit up & take heed.
 If you want to understand more about the psyche of how the teenage mind works this is a show you don't want to miss...
 Get to grips with what goes on in a young person's mind...go see 'RISK'.